EugeneKay/srv-salt/README.md

 Salt
 ----

 This is a collection of [SaltStack](https://docs.saltstack.com/) State files and PIllar tree used by EugeneKay's systems.
-They are likely not of much use to the general public, except as an example of setting up your own Salt repository.
+They may be useful as a reference for managing your own Salt-based infrastructure.

 License